Aug 10, 2025 11 min read

 3. Onboarding and communication workflows

 The early stage of any client relationship sets the tone.
-But manually sending welcome emails, collecting assets, or chasing kickoff call scheduling is a time suck.
+But manually sending introduction emails, collecting assets, or chasing kickoff call scheduling is a time suck.

 AI can personalize onboarding flows based on the type of client or project scope.
 If it’s a branding client, they get design-focused resources.
 If it’s a content retainer, they get editorial calendars and tone-of-voice templates.
 It can even rewrite onboarding emails to match your agency’s tone, reduce jargon, and add a more human feel.